Cold laser therapy Sydney – available at The Physicaltherapy Centre in North Sydney.

-At The Physicaltherapy Centre, our practitioners use the Thor LX2 Pro Laser – the most advanced “low level laser therapy” (LLLT) product available in the market today.
-Cold Laser Therapy is a light therapy whereby laser or LED lights are passed over the affected area.
-Laser therapy works by restoring the proper functioning of soft tissue at the cellular level.
-It increases tissue repair, and reduces pain and inflammation.
+Cold Laser Therapy Sydney is a light therapy whereby laser or LED lights are passed over the affected area.
+Cold laser works by restoring the proper functioning of soft tissue at a cellular level.
+It accelerates tissue repair, and reduces pain and inflammation.

 How many treatments are required?